 Known for their Pho, District One offers traditional recipes like Pho Tai Nam and more inventive dishes such as the Whole Maine Lobster Pho.

 The fragrant flavors of the lemongrass, Vietnamese cilantro, ginger, and green onions reminded us of the Pho in Vietnam we enjoyed.
-With its generous portions, Pho at District One, certainly earns its recognition as the best Pho in Vegas.

 Local Buffets Off the Strip in Las Vegas

 The buffet concept was pioneered by El Rancho Vegas in 1945.
 What started as a “chuck wagon” evolved to become the “all-you-can-eat” buffets.